ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > * How key material is associated with the Attesting Environment
 > * How the Attesting Environment is identified in Evidence

+### The Accepted Claims Set

+At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
+Verifiers are not required to use this as their internal state, but for the purposes of this document a sample verifier is discussed which uses this format.

+The accepted claims set will be matched against CoMID reference values, so this document describes an evidence structure which can be easily matched against these reference values.
+Each set of evidence contains an environment map providing a namespace, and a measurement-values-map containing one or more entries.

+Each entry in the measurement-values-map is a separate piece of evidence describing the environment named by the environment-map.
+An attestor can provide multiple environment-maps each containing a single values measurement-values map, a single environment-map containing multiple entries in its measurement-values-map, or a combination of these approaches.

+If evidence from different sources has the same environment-map then the measurement-values-maps are merged.
+If both measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.

 ### Transforming SPDM Evidence to a format usable for matching

 ***Evidence Binding For SPDM*** describes the process by which evidence in a SPDM MEASUREMENTS response is converted to Evidence suitable for matching using the rules below.
 The converted evidence is held in evidence triples which have a similar format to reference-triples (their semantics is described below).

 ### Transforming DICE Evidence to a format usable for matching

 DICE Evidence appears in certificates in the TcbInfo or MultiTcbInfo extension.
-Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an evidence triple using the rules below.
+Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an evidence triple using the rules in this section.
+In a MultiTcbInfo each entry in the sequence is treated as independent and translated into a separate evidence object.

-The verifier SHALL translate each DICE TcbInfo into an evidence-triple as described in this section.
-The verifier SHALL split each DICE MultiTcbInfo extension into separate TcbInfo object and translate each one into an evidence-triple in the same way.

 The verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record

-- The TcbInfo `type` field SHALL be copied to the field named `environment-map / comid.class / comid.class-id`
+- The TcbInfo `type` field SHALL be copied to the field named `environment-map / class / class-id`
-- The TcbInfo `vendor` field SHALL be copied to the field named `environment-map / comid.class / comid.vendor`
+- The TcbInfo `vendor` field SHALL be copied to the field named `environment-map / class / vendor`
-- The TcbInfo `model` field SHALL be copied to the field named `environment-map / comid.class / comid.model`
+- The TcbInfo `model` field SHALL be copied to the field named `environment-map / class / model`
-- The TcbInfo `layer` field SHALL be copied to the field named `environment-map / comid.class / comid.layer`
+- The TcbInfo `layer` field SHALL be copied to the field named `environment-map / class / layer`
-- The TcbInfo `index` field SHALL be copied to the field named `environment-map / comid.class / comid.index`
+- The TcbInfo `index` field SHALL be copied to the field named `environment-map / class / index`

-- The TcbInfo `version` field SHALL be translated to the field named `measurement-map / comid.mval / comid.ver`
+- The TcbInfo `version` field SHALL be translated to the field named `measurement-map / mval / version / version`
-> TODO: Details of translation
-- The TcbInfo `svn` field SHALL be copied to the field named `measurement-map / comid.mval / comid.svn`
+- The TcbInfo `svn` field SHALL be copied to the field named `measurement-map / mval / svn`
-- The TcbInfo `fwids` field SHALL be translated to the field named `measurement-map / comid.mval / comid.digests`
+- The TcbInfo `fwids` field SHALL be translated to the field named `measurement-map / mval / digests`
-> TODO: Details of translation
+  - Each digest within fwids is translated to a CoMID digest object, with an appropriate algorithm identifier
-- The TcbInfo `flags` field SHALL be translated to the field named `measurement-map / comid.mval / comid.flags`
+- The TcbInfo `flags` field SHALL be translated to the field named `measurement-map / mval / flags`
-> TODO: Details of translation
+  - Each flag is translated independently
-- The TcbInfo `vendorInfo` SHALL shall be copied to the field named `measurement-map / comid.mval / comid.raw-value`
+- The TcbInfo `vendorInfo` SHALL shall be copied to the field named `measurement-map / mval / raw-value`

->>> TODO: Insert DICE/SPDM specific stuff here

 If there are multiple evidence triples with the same environment map then ...

-### The Accepted Claims Set

->>> Start review this part

-At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
-Verifiers are not required to use this as their internal state, but for the purposes of this document a sample verifier is discussed which uses this format.

-The Internal structure is based on ...

 ## Evidence appraisal

 In the Evidence Appraisal phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used to convert the received Evidence from its raw form into a more usable form.
 This phase may be repeated multiple times .
 The outcome of the appraisal process is summarised in an Attestation Result.

->>> Start need to review

-The Attestation Result provides a set of trust metrics associated with the appraised Evidence together with any information that can be derived by the Verifier about the Attester via supply chain endorsements.
 The Relying Party application uses the content of the Attestation Result to make its own policy decisions.

-We make no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Endorsed Values associated with the appraised Attester that the Verifier has been able to infer from Evidence and the Appraisal Context.
+We make no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the attestor and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.

-### Matching Evidence against Reference Values

-The second step consists in matching Reference Values in the Appraisal Context against Evidence.

-The Target Environment associated with Evidence needs to be identified.
-Typically, this is done by extracting the relevant claims from the Evidence claims-set.
-The exact mechanics depend on the specific Evidence format.

-For example:
-In PSA, the Verifier extracts the `euid` and `psa-implementation-id` claims from the PSA claims-set.
-In DICE, the Target Environment identifiers are sourced from the `DiceTcbInfo` X.509 extension.

-The Target Environment identifier is used to lookup the relevant Reference Values from the Appraisal Context.

-Evidence MUST match the identified Reference Values.

 > A CoRIM profile MUST describe:
 >